weshaw/ksp-weshaw/README.md

 # Kerbal Space Program Mod
-Kerbal Space Program Parts for new resources
+Kerbal Space Program Parts for new resources and parts